How to Create, Manage, and Optimize Your Knowledge Base to Improve Customer Success and Happiness

 Within the article, SurveyMonkey also links to product features like survey templates.
 This can be helpful to get the user started as well as to simply get them to use the product.

 The only thing I can think that they could add is some sort of feedback mechanism to see whether or not an individual article is actually helpful (or how it may be improved).
-In absence of a feedback related action, it’s really hard to optimize a knowledge base for usefulness.
+In the absence of a feedback-related action, optimizing a knowledge base for usefulness is hard.

 The next knowledge base example we have here does a great job of capturing and utilizing feedback.

 I’ve spent a ton of time on the knowledge base for Microsoft Excel (as I’m sure many other people have).
 It’s generally a really good example of how to build a knowledge base.

 The cool thing is that Microsoft has clearly done its research and analysis and has built the knowledge base homepage to reflect top user concerns.

 They also offer trainings and higher-level education on Microsoft Excel.

 The actual knowledge base article itself is readable, scannable, and helpful.
 You can jump to specific sections, and they also link out to related content frequently in case you're not in the exact right place.